AMSoulAres/Rainmeter_Modifier_App/README.md

 Notice you may change the paths and place the paths to your Rainmeter Skins .ini files.
 It's usually on "C:\Users\#USER#\Documents\Rainmeter\Skins" then "\Ageo\Time" and Date(Big Number,Month and Day) for the Time and Date skin and "\Minimalist 2\System" for the system info(RAM and CPU percentages of use and Free Space in Disk).

+Also download the "app.py" file so the main "Modify_Rainmeter" may run

 To create an app .exe using the VSCode or other IDE use "pip install pyinstaller" command then use "pyinstaller --onefile --noconsole Modify_Rainmeter.py"

 Images and screenshots below